 – Emergency response

-Special care units for people with dementia must also provide a secure outdoor area.
-There are more assessments required for people in memory care, and staff needs additional training to address the needs of people in various stages of dementia.
+Special care units for people with dementia (often referred to as “memory care”) might be a special wing of an existing assisted living residence, or the entire residence itself.
+A secure outdoor area must be provided in Washington memory care, because time outside has been shown to benefit people with dementia.
+There are more assessments required for people in memory care than in regular assisted living, and staff needs additional training to help people in various stages of dementia.
 (For more on assessments and staff training, see below.)

-An assisted living facility in Washington can only admit a person if its services can adequately meet that person’s needs.
+An assisted living facility in Washington can only admit a person if its services will adequately meet that person’s needs.
 This seems obvious, but every memory care community is different, and they all must produce a full disclosure on the care and services provided, on a standardized form.
-You’ll want to scrutinize it to make sure it’s appropriate for your loved one.
-For example, policies on Medicaid assistance (see below) may differ, and some homes offer intermittent nursing services and medication administration while others do not.
+You’ll want to scrutinize it to make sure your loved one is a good fit.
+For example, policies on Medicaid assistance (see Financial Assistance below) may differ, and some homes offer intermittent nursing services and medication administration while others do not.
 It’s a good idea to get these forms from homes you’re considering, and then compare them.
 The disclosure must include:

 – Food and diets